-C. Cheating
+E. Cheating

-- 1. At Marion Local we expect each student to do his/her own work. - 2.
-Whether looking off another student's paper, plagiarism, allowing another student to copy or reference your own work, or finding answers to questions on a test are all considered cheating.
-Other incidences may also be considered cheating on an individual basis if deemed so by the building principal and teacher. - 3.
+- At Marion Local we expect each student to do his/her own work. - Whether looking off another student's paper, plagiarism, allowing another student to copy or reference your own work, or finding answers to questions on a test are all considered cheating.
+Other incidents may also be considered cheating on an individual basis if deemed so by the building principal and teacher. - 3.
 Students found cheating may result in failure for that assignment or test and will be assigned a detention.
 The second time may result in failure for the course for the grading period.
 Further violations may result in failure of the course for the school year and/or additional disciplinary action.

-D. Grading Periods
+E. Grading Periods

 Grade cards will be sent home following each grading period.
-The end of grading periods for 2022-2023:
+The end of grading periods for 2024-2025:

-October 20, 2023
+October 18, 2024

-January 5, 2024
+January 3, 2025

-March 15, 2024
+March 14, 2025

-May 22, 2024
+May 22, 2025

-E. Grading Philosophy
+F. Grading Philosophy

-- Grades earned at Marion Local are usually subjective as well as objective in nature, and grades may reflect such factors as student attendance, effort, attitude, and integrity. - 2.
+- 1. Grades earned at Marion Local are usually subjective as well as objective in nature, and grades may reflect such factors as student attendance, effort, attitude, and integrity. - 2.
 In the absence of malice, arbitrary or unfair treatment or obvious mathematical error, the principal will not change a grade given by a teacher.
-Should parents believe that any of these conditions exist, immediate contact should be made with the elementary principal. - Upon successful completion, eighth grade students will earn high school credits for the following classes taken during their eighth grade school year: HS credit is no longer given for 8th grade Science 1 high school credit for 8th grade Algebra I
+Should parents believe that any of these conditions exist, immediate contact should be made with the elementary principal. - 3.
+Upon successful completion, eighth grade students will earn high school credits for the following classes taken during their eighth grade school year:

+1 high school credit for 8th grade Algebra I